missing-semester-cn/missing-semester-cn.github.io/editors.md

 Can use movement keys to make selection.

-### Manipulating text
+## Edits

-Everything that you used to do with the mouse, you now do with keyboards (and powerful, composable commands).
+Everything that you used to do with the mouse, you now do with the keyboard using editing commands that compose with movement commands.
+Here's where Vim's interface starts to look like a programming language.
+Vim's editing commands are also called "verbs", because verbs act on nouns.

 - `i` enter insert mode
     - but for manipulating/deleting text, want to use something more than